Heritage home grants

 How to apply

-The application period for grants will be from 11 March to 13 May 2024.
+The next application period for grants will be from March 2025 to May 2025.
 Applications need to be lodged by the closing date to be considered.

-The online application form is available during the application period.
+The online application form will be available during the application period.
 To apply you will need to provide:

 or post to: Heritage Home Grants FY00674, Ku-ring-gai Council Locked Bag 1006, Gordon NSW 2072.